7 Communicating with R Markdown

 Document Structure

-Figure 7.3: All of the pieces of an R Markdown document
+Figure 6.2: Components of an R Markdown document

 The YAML Metadata

 The YAML section is the very beginning of an R Markdown document.
-(The name YAML comes from the recursive acronym YAML ain’t markup language, whose meaning isn’t important for our purposes.)
-Three dashes indicate its beginning and end, and the text inside of it contains metadata about the R Markdown document.
-Here is my YAML:
+The name YAML comes from the recursive acronym YAML ain’t markup language, whose meaning isn’t important for our purposes.
+Three dashes indicate its beginning and end, and the text inside of it contains metadata about the R Markdown document:

 ---